Perth-Artifactory/queryBot/README.md

 # queryBot

-This bot exposes ChatGPT in a shared environment (slack channel) with configurable pre "training".
+This bot exposes `gpt-3.5-turbo` as a Slack service.
+It is preprimed to assist with Artifactory related queries and has access to some specific data such as:

+* Our website and wiki
+* Specific URLs (With extra support for Reddit)
+^ Our event calendar
+* Slack channel metadata
+* TidyHQ contact info

 ## Installation